 - Total Protection Roofing System: This warranty requires the installation of Owens Corning shingles, Owens Corning Hip & Ridge shingles and two of these four: OC Ventsure roof vent, OC underlayment, OC starter shingles and OC ice and weather barrier.
 The non-prorated period is 5 or 10 years depending on the shingle.

 - The System Protection, Preferred Protection and Platinum Protection are exclusive to the Owens Corning Contractor Network – roofing contractors certified to properly install OC shingles.
-They offer longer periods without the warranty being prorated.
+These warranties offer longer periods without the warranty being prorated.
 For the System Protection warranty, you must install 2 of the 4 products listed in the Total Protection warranty.
-For the Preferred Protection and Platinum Protection warranties, you must install 3 of the products with other qualifying factors too.
+For the Preferred Protection and Platinum Protection warranties, you must install 3 of the products with other qualifying factors, too.

 Details are found in the table below: